vhartikainen/protecting-workloads-workshop/docs/inspector-sm/index.md

-# Under Construction! - AWS Protecting Your Workloads Workshop

-Welcome to the AWS Protecting Your Workloads Workshop!
+# Identifying and Mitigating Host Vulnerabilities - UNDER CONSTRUCTION!

-In this workshop, you will build an environment consisting of two Amazon Linux web servers behind an application load balancer.
-The web servers will be running a PHP web site that contains several vulnerabilities.
-You will then use Amazon Inspector, AWS WAF, and AWS Systems Manager to identify the vulnerabilities and remediate them.
+In this workshop, you will start with environment built in the previous AWS WAF round which consists of Amazon Linux 2 web servers behind an application load balancer.
+You will then use Amazon Inspector and AWS Systems Manager to identify the vulnerabilities and remediate them.

 * **Level**: Intermediate - Advanced
 * **Duration**: 2 hours